Tinkerforge/doc/en/source/Software/IPConnection_Shell.rst

  can refer to a Brick Daemon or to a WIFI/Ethernet Extension.

- If the ``--secret`` option is present then an authentication handshake with the connected Brick Daemon or
+ If the ``--secret`` option is present then an authentication handshake with the connected Brick Daemon or WIFI/Ethernet Extension is performed.
- WIFI/Ethernet Extension is performed.
-On success the connection switches from non-authenticated to authenticated state and communication can continue as normal.
-On failure the connection gets closed by the server side.
-Authentication can fail if the authentication secrets mismatch or if authentication is not enabled at all on the Brick Daemon or WIFI/Ethernet Extension.
+ If the handshake succeeds the connection switches from non-authenticated to authenticated state and communication can continue as normal.
+If the handshake fails then the connection gets closed.
+Authentication can fail if the wrong secret was used or if authentication is not enabled at all on the Brick Daemon or the WIFI/Ethernet Extension.
- For more information about authentication see TODO.
+ See the :ref:`authentication tutorial <tutorial_authentication>` for more information.

  The item separator is used for parsing and formatting arrays.
 An array with three values 1, 2 and 3 is formatted as ``1,2,3``.